reetu95/realtime-inventory-lakehouse/README.md

 - **Bronze keeps `raw_json`:** the raw payload is kept so events can be re-parsed later if the schema changes.
 Bronze is the replayable source of truth.
-- **Secrets:** Kafka credentials are now provisioned into Azure Key Vault via Terraform (see Week 4).
-The Free Edition notebooks still use constants because Free Edition cannot read the vault. dbt credentials live in `~/.dbt/profiles.yml`, outside the repo.
+- **Secrets:** Kafka credentials are provisioned into Azure Key Vault via Terraform (see Week 4). dbt credentials live in `~/.dbt/profiles.yml` locally and in GitHub Secrets for CI — never in the repo.

 ## Repo structure